elixirschool/elixirschool/lessons/advanced/typespec.md

 ### Documentation of types

 Last element that we need to talk about is how to document our types.
 As we know from [documentation](/lessons/basic/documentation) lesson we have `@doc` and `@moduledoc` annotations to create documentation for functions and modules.
-For documenting ou types we can use `@typedoc`:
+For documenting our types we can use `@typedoc`:

 ```elixir
 defmodule Examples do